ParticipaPY/politic-bots/README.md

 Before conducting analyses on the tweets, a database of the authors of tweets should be created.
 Also, tweets should be evaluated to analyze their relevance for this project.
 See **Data Cleaning** section to understand the problems with the hashtags used to collect tweets.
-From the root directory of the repository, run `python src/analyzer/pre_analysis.py` to perform both tasks.
+From the `src` directory of the repository and after activating your virtual environment `source env/bin/activate`, run `python src/analyzer/pre_analysis.py` to perform both tasks.
 As mentioned in the **Analyses** section, examples of preliminary analyses can be found in the `reports` directory.

 ### Generate network of interactions

 Once the database of users was generated (see **Prepare for analysis** section to learn how to generate the database of users) a network that illustrates the interactions among them can be created for a follow-up social network analysis.
-From the root directory of the repository, run `python src/analyzer/generate_inter_network.py` to generate the network of interactions among the tweet authors.
+From the `src` directory and after activating your virtual environment `source env/bin/activate`, run `python src/analyzer/generate_inter_network.py` to generate the network of interactions among the tweet authors.
 Examples of interaction networks can be found in the directory `sna` of the repo.

+### Troubleshooting

+If you get the error **`ImportError: No module named`** when trying to execute the scripts, make sure to be at the `src` directory.
+If after being at the `src` directory you still get the same error, it is possible that you need to add the `src` directory to the `PYTHONPATH` by adding `PYTHONPATH=../` at the beginning of the execution commands, e.g., `PYTHONPATH=../ python src/analyzer/pre_analysis.py`

 ## Technologies